kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 [existing list]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 -->

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: APIUnions
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-apiserver

-- [ ] Other
-  - Describe the mechanism:
-  - Will enabling / disabling the feature require downtime of the control plane?
-  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-(Do not assume `Dynamic Kubelet Config` feature is enabled).
+Request handlers in the api server will call into union validation and normalization function from the structured-merge-diff repo when feature is enabled.

 ###### Does enabling the feature change any default behavior?

+No

 <!--
 Any change of default behavior may be surprising to users or break existing